YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If nausea is linked to medicine or a possible illness, sleep alone is not the solution.
 The cause should be reviewed, especially if vomiting returns.

-How do I decide whether the situation is safe?
+Deciding whether the situation is safe

 Do not try to solve everything alone with extra tablets or constant graft checking.
 Protect the scalp, protect hydration, and give the clinic enough information to judge the risk.